Ilhomss/Adidas-Sales-Insights-Dashboard/README.md

   Chosen for its powerful data visualization features, user-friendly interface, and seamless DAX support.

 - **DAX (Data Analysis Expressions)**
-  Used to create calculated columns and measures such as operating margin and dynamic time trends.
+  Used to create calculated columns and measures such as operating margin and dynamic time trends and functions like CALCULATE(), DIVIDE(), SWITCH(), SUMX() adn others.

 - **Power Query**
   Utilized for transforming, cleaning, and preparing the data before modeling.